 The fact that banks typically only collect on 20 percent of accounts that default is one aspect that guides their internal collection and recovery goals.
 Being forced by our nations accounting rules to charge off your debt is another.

-Before I get too much further into how your banks will settle directly with you, let me briefly outline more of the collection pipeline.
+Before I get too much further into how your banks settle debt directly with you, let me briefly outline more of the collection pipeline.
 This is going to further help you understand why many banks provide you an opportunity to settle with them directly.

 Assignment collectors are collection agencies who, on behalf of the creditor, are attempting to collect on unpaid balances.
 Generally, whatever they collect, they are paid a percentage.
 Credit card issuers will grade the performance of those they assign debt to, and will continually award collection files to the best performers, the companies who get them the most money.